 Add an Accent Color

-A combination of blue and pink, purple looks great with both cool and warm accents.
+A combination of blue and red, purple looks great with both cool and warm accents.
 Pair with a pretty pastel, like aqua or pale pink, or go bold with sunny yellow, teal or tangerine!
 Just remember to use accents sparingly.
-When in doubt, stick to the “60-30-10” rule.Continue to 6 of 6 below.
+When in doubt, stick to the “60-30-10” rule.Continue to 5 of 5 below.

 Glam It Up